 There has always been something remarkable about leaving the confines of your home and eating a meal outdoors, and when summer comes we’re reminded of just how much time we’ve been inside.

-July is Picnic Month which celebrates the history of eating outside and at Sundial Nursing Home, the Care Team and residents, whom they refer to as family members, are putting on their sunglasses and making tasty sandwiches in readiness for it.
+July is Picnic Month which celebrates the history of eating outside and at our Devon Care Home, Sundial, the Care Team and residents, whom they refer to as family members, are putting on their sunglasses and making tasty sandwiches in readiness for it.

 Living with dementia can alter the relationship a person has with food and may mean having a reduced appetite, or simply forgetting to eat, unless reminded.